 This is truly one of Napa’s grand historic estates – and it doesn’t always get the recognition as compared to some of Napa’s other similar properties.
 Perhaps this is because it is hidden from view, they are not open to the public by walk-in, and they are fairly restricted as to the amount of daily visitor’s they can host on the property.

-Tastings are conducted inside the very historic ivy covered Manor House (construction on this house was completed in 1891).
-Note that tastings need to be reserved well in advance, often up to 2 months prior notice is necessary especially during the busy summer and harvest months.
-This grey-stone building with its signature ivy draped rock “turret” has been well photographed – appearing in wine guides, the TV show Falcon’s Crest (also filmed at Napa’s Spring Mountain Winery), the movies Pollyana and Dying Young staring Julia Roberts.
+This grey-stone building with its signature ivy draped rock “turret” has been well photographed – appearing in wine guides, the TV show Falcon’s Crest (also filmed at Napa’s Spring Mountain Winery), the movies Pollyana, The Earth is Mine, and Dying Young staring Julia Roberts.
 A Moon Garden was created for when Falcon’s Crest was filmed here – using a number of plants that produce white flowers.
 This garden is still maintained and is located next to the Manor House.
 Some of the best times to visit the estate are in May and June when many of the flowers are in full bloom.

 Parts of the manor house, the winery, the pool structures and other buildings on the property were damaged (moderate to severe) by the Napa earthquake in 2014 including the ‘turret’.
 Significant restoration of parts of the Manor House occurred in the months following the earthquake with the damage fully fixed by late 2016.
 And if nature’s events weren’t enough with the earthquake – the fires that burned in Napa County in October 2017 came right onto the property and burned to the ground two of the historic cottages behind the manor house.